lorrli274/next/README.md

-# Next
+# Next.xyz

 ## Summary
-[Next](https://www.next.xyz) is a collection of interactive, hands-on courses for tech skills.
+[Next.xyz](https://www.next.xyz) is a collection of interactive, hands-on courses for tech skills.

 We launched this project for two reasons: